matvargas/breakout/README.md

 * OpenGL: https://opengl.org/
 * GLUT:  `sudo apt-get install freeglut3-dev`

-To execute the game you must execute <em>run</em> script on the root directory:
+To compile and run the game you must execute <em>run</em> script on the root directory:
 `$ ./run.sh `

-The script will use CMake to compile the .cpp and .h files on project, it will certify if all libs needed are properly installed.
+The script will use CMake to compile the .cpp and .h files on project, it will certify that all libs needed are properly installed.
 A build folder will be created when the compilation succeed.
 The game will start automatically, if it doesn't happen, you can navigate to the <em>build</em> folder and execute the command:
 `$ ./breakout `